kindista/kindista/src/markdown/terms.md

         their collective efforts, and to request and receive Gifts collectively to support the Project's contributors and its ongoing activities.

-    1. A "Resource" is an asset that a Member or Project has posted to Kindista with the intention of sharing it with another User or Project as a gift.
+    1. An "Offer" is a resource that a Member or Project has posted to Kindista with the intention of sharing it with another User or Project as a gift.
-        Users can browse and search for Resources posted on Kindista.
+        Users can browse and search for Offers posted on Kindista.
-        If you post a Resource, other Users may contact you to request your Resource.
+        If you post an Offer, other Users may contact you to request what you have offered.
-        It is up to you to decide to whom and under what circumstances you will share your Resource.
+        It is up to you to decide to whom and under what circumstances you will share your Offer.
         **Resources shared through Kindista must be given or loaned free of charge, without any debt incurred to the recipient.**

-        Resources include, but are not limited to, items, supplies, food, materials, tools, equipment, aid, tutoring or instruction, guidance, labor, support, housing, energy, work space, consultation, or art; or the temporary use of tools, equipment, or living or work space.
+        Shared resources include, but are not limited to, items, supplies, food, materials, tools, equipment, aid, tutoring or instruction, guidance, labor, support, housing, energy, work space, consultation, or art; or the temporary use of tools, equipment, or living or work space.